YI M1 Comparison Review

 The YI M1 is a mirrorless interchangeable lens camera that was officially introduced in September 2016 and is equipped with a Four Thirds sensor.
 It offers a resolution of 20.2 megapixel.

 Is the YI M1 a good camera?
-The M1 has a Camera Elo of 2319.
-This rating puts the M1 among the top 50 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the M1 ranks among the top 30 percent.
-Based on its within category standings, the camera earns a 3.5-star performance rating.
+The M1 has a Camera Elo of 2124.
+This rating puts the M1 below average of all mirrorless interchangeable lens cameras.
+In terms of its sensor size category (Four Thirds cameras), the M1 ranks among the top 40 percent.
+Based on its within category standings, the camera earns a 3-star performance rating.

 |Mirrorless system camera|

 |114 x 64 x 34 mm, 281 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 The physical dimensions of the YI M1 relative to a credit card are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.